Still have questions about FOOT? No problem at all!

 When should parents arrive on campus?
 What can they do while they wait for their students to return?

-We suggest parents to arrive an hour or two before noon.
-Parents can pick up their student’s room keys as early as 9 am and can help unload their student’s furniture, boxes, and other belongings.
-Also, be aware that move-in day is the worst traffic day of the year in New Haven!
+We suggest parents to arrive Thursday afternoon or Friday.
+Parents Delete:can pick up their student’s room keys as early as 9 am and can help unload their student’s furniture, boxes, and other belongings.
+Also, be aware that move-in day on Friday is the worst traffic day of the year in New Haven!